Meal Planning for Beginners: 21 Tips to Get You Started

 20. Think soup and salad

 When hot weather hits, a salad can be a refreshing main course.
 Pack it with legumes (canned chickpeas, say) and maybe a little cheese for some protein and heft.
-And don’t be shy about tossing in vegetable leftovers or odds-and-ends from the fridge.
+And don’t be shy about tossing in vegetable leftovers or odds-and-ends from the fridge or freezer.
 In cold weather, make soup a go-to.
-Whether homemade or store-bought, a bowl of soup can often accommodate a few extra ingredients from the freezer or fridge.
 Whether soup or salad, serve it with a baguette to round out the meal.

 21. Don’t get discouraged; you can do it!